SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 [most often :math:`O(1)` or :math:`O(d)`, where :math:`d` is the depth of the tree and `n` the total number of nodes, i.e. *groups* + *leaves*)

-However, sometimes your short names are not unique and you might find several solutions for your natural naming search in the tree.
+However, sometimes your shortcuts are not unique and you might find several solutions for your natural naming search in the tree.
 To speed up the lookup, the search is stopped after the first result.
 So you will not be notified whether your result is actually unique.
 Yet, you can set `v_check_uniqueness=True` at your trajectory object and it will be checked for these circumstances.
-Nonetheless, enabling `v_check_uniqueness=True` will require always O(n) for your lookups, so do that for debugging purposes once and switch it off during your real simulation runs to save time!
+Nonetheless, enabling `v_check_uniqueness=True` will require always :math:`O(n)` for your lookups.
+So do that for debugging purposes once and switch it off during your real simulation runs to save time!

 The method that performs the natural naming search in the tree can be called directly, it is